fonero-project/fonero-golang/README.md

 Note that if this hangs indefinitely on your machine, you might need to check if mercurial is installed.

-You can use dep yourself in your project and add stellar go as a vendor'd dependency, or you can just drop this repos as `$GOPATH/src/github.com/stellar/go` to import it the canonical way (you still need to run `dep ensure -v`).
+You can use dep yourself in your project and add fonero go as a vendor'd dependency, or you can just drop this repos as `$GOPATH/src/github.com/fonero-project/fonero-golang` to import it the canonical way (you still need to run `dep ensure -v`).

 When creating this project, we had to decide whether or not we committed our external dependencies to the repo.
 We decided that we would not, by default, do so.
 This lets us avoid the diff churn associated with updating dependencies while allowing an acceptable path to get reproducible builds.
 To do so, simply install dep and run `dep ensure -v` in your checkout of the code.
 We realize this is a judgement call; Please feel free to open an issue if you would like to make a case that we change this policy.